Hello and welcome to the podcast of the Lotus Eaters, episode 1248 for September 9th, 2025.

 Getting your weapons ready.

-My radio alarm set to a local CBC radio station and played an article with the typical activist complaining that insert system will function is completely broken in need of total reform.
+My radio alarm set to a local CBC radio station played an article with a typical activist complaining that insert system or function is completely broken in need of total reform.

-It's typical of activists to push their own reforms, which would counter to their expectation, then completely breaks said system.
+It's typical of activists to push their own reforms, which would, counter to their expectation, then completely break said system.

 I'd always been annoyed by a former CEO refusing to take action on an issue unless people could point to something good in it on which to build reform.

-Annoyed because the CEO's hypocrisy meant he delayed taking action on a rebranding undertaken by an activist.
+Annoyed because the CEO's hypocrisy meant he'd delayed taking action on a rebranding undertaken by an activist.

 Interesting.